Nelly-ayebale/Neighbourhood/README.md

 ## API ENDPOINTS
 - GET [To get Users]: https://backend-hood.herokuapp.com/userlist
-- POST [To Post Neighbourhoods-Only for Admin and appointed Staff Members] :https://backend-hood.herokuapp.com/hood
+- For Neighbourhoods [Neighbourhoods and their Information-Only for Admin and appointed Staff Members] :https://backend-hood.herokuapp.com/hood
-- POST [To Post Businesses and their information- Only for Admin and appointed Staff Members] : https://backend-hood.herokuapp.com/business
+- For Businesses[ Businesses and their information- Only for Admin and appointed Staff Members] : https://backend-hood.herokuapp.com/business
 - REGISTER [For All Users ] : https://backend-hood.herokuapp.com/auth/signup/
 - LOGIN [For All Users ] : https://backend-hood.herokuapp.com/auth/login/
+- For Posts [Posts and Their Information]: https://backend-hood.herokuapp.com/posts

 [MIT](LICENSE) ©